AmandaRosa/paper-code-artifact/README.md

 ## 📄 Citation

-If you use this code or dataset in your research, please cite our paper:
+If you use this code or dataset in your research, please cite:

-> *Citation placeholder - To be updated upon publication.*
+> Jorge, Amanda Rosa Ferreira. *Embedded Fault Diagnosis System for Rotating Machinery*.
+Submitted to **JOURNAL/CONFERENCE NAME**, YEAR.

 ## 📜 License